-Hanna Park is one of the best hiking trails in Jacksonville, FL.
+Kathryn Abbey Hanna Park is one of the best hiking trails in Jacksonville, FL.
 The park has more than 20 miles of trails for fun by hardcore mountain bikers and the whole family.
 The elevation gain of the trail is 9 feet to 22 feet.
 The trail is generally considered an easy trail route.
-The 447-acre park comprises 1.5 miles of the Atlantic coastline, an extensive ancient dune system, and a popular coastal hammock with magnificent live oaks.
+The 450-acre park comprises 1.5 miles of the Atlantic coastline, an extensive ancient dune system, and a popular coastal hammock with magnificent live oaks.
 The 15-mile white sandy beach is one of the main attractions in the park, which is excellent for swimming.
 There are nearly 300 tent and RV campsites situated in the woods along winding paved paths and six small log "cozy cabins" perfect for the summer.
 The park also has a peaceful, family-friendly campground with 300 campsites.
-Here, tent, picnic areas & rustic cabin camping are available.
+Tents, picnic areas & rustic cabin camping are available.

-Best Hiking Trails in Jacksonville
+3 Best Hiking Trails in Jacksonville, FL

-Handpicked Top 3 Hiking Trails in Jacksonville, Florida.
+Expert recommended Top 3 Hiking Trails in Jacksonville, Florida.
 All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.

 KATHRYN ABBEY HANNA PARK REVIEWS